April 27th, 2018

-Used to regulate the flow of liquid, gasses, or any kind of fluidized solid, valves are an essential part of any pipeline and of multiple processes across industries.
+Used to regulate the flow of liquid, gasses, or any kind of fluidized solid, valves are an essential part of pipelines and multiple processes across many industries.

-Whether it’s Chemical, Power, Metalworking, or Oil & Gas, they all have an increased demand for innovative valves that meet the industries’ requirements.
-To fulfill this demand, the valve production sector needs to substantially lower fabrication costs and the development time, while keeping up with the industry’s innovations.
+Industries such as chemical, power, metalworking, and oil & gas all have an increasing demand for innovative valves that meet the sectors’ requirements.
+To fulfill these demands, the valve production sector needs to substantially lower fabrication costs and the development time, while keeping up with the industry’s innovations.

-Here are 7 Trends in Valve Design that should be taken into account by any valve production company:
+Here are 7 trends in valve design that should be taken into account by valve production companies:

 With an expected Compound Annual Growth Rate (CAGR) of approximately 6.6% between 2014 and 2018, the manufacture of control valves is enhanced by the Oil and Gas industry in proportion to the refinery automation and control needs.
-Moreover, these valves have an application in deepwater exploration activities.
-Designing control valves includes all the categories, i.e. sliding stem control valves (mainly used in the oil and gas industry) or the rotating shaft control valves (predominantly linked to power generation, water and wastewater, and chemical processing industries).
+Moreover, these valves have applications in deepwater exploration activities.
+Designing control valves includes all categories, for example, sliding stem control valves (mainly used in the oil and gas industry) and rotating shaft control valves (predominantly linked to power generation, water and wastewater, and chemical processing industries).

 For subsea oil and gas, intelligent control systems with an integrated embedded processor and networking capability for valve trees is becoming imperative.
 This is of the most powerful trends in valve design.
-Having increased reliability and responsiveness, these systems are preferred to industry standard electro-hydraulic control systems as they allow monitoring through a central control station.
+The increased reliability and responsiveness of these systems is preferred for industry standard electro-hydraulic control systems as they allow remote monitoring through a central control station.

-The biggest advantage of smart valves is that the consequences of a damage or a blockage in the pipeline network are now prevented.
-This happens due to the possibility of reconfiguring piping and networking systems.
+A significant advantage of smart valves is that they prevent the consequences of damage or blockage in the pipeline network.
+This is enabled due to the capacity for reconfiguring piping and networking systems.

 The process of choosing a type of valve for an application must take into account, among other criteria, the leakage rate, the safety requirements, the nature and components of what is flowing in the pipeline, the amount of acceptable flow and the scale of operation.
 Split into 2 broad categories – standard and automatic, valves have a wide enough market to include them all, especially due to the significant price difference as well as the versatility of standard valves.